MohitGitPersonalProjetcs/WeatherApiDemo/README.md

    *Note :  weatherUIClient.htm will have http://localhost:8080 at client calls .
 In case you are deploying war in different machine and running html elsewhere , we need to change IP and port respectively in html files

+   *Response May take some time because of server side third party calls.

    ##Test Data Example
    City : Delhi